 Keep in mind that it can be difficult to notice UTI mental symptoms in seniors living with Alzheimer’s disease or other forms of dementia and individuals with existing mental health issues.
 The Cleveland Clinic points out that confusion alone does not necessarily indicate the presence of a UTI, but medical attention is still necessary because it could indicate other new or worsening health issues.

 Seeking Treatment for a UTI

 Urinary tract infections sometimes resolve on their own, but they can easily worsen due to a senior’s compromised immune function.
 When left untreated, UTIs can lead to chronic incontinence.
-The infection can also spread to the kidneys and cause serious damage.
+The infection can also spread to the upper urinary tract and cause serious kidney damage.
 When that happens, patients often experience a fever and severe pain.
 The infection could spread even further to the bloodstream and cause sepsis, which can be fatal.
 Therefore, timely testing and treatment with antibiotics is crucial.

 “It’s nice to have that early warning,” Altman notes.
 “It’s well worth sending in a urine sample when the symptoms first become apparent.
 Early treatment saves our mom days of feeling bad and being more confused than usual.”

 Many caregivers keep home test strips for UTIs (available at most drugstores) on hand in case their loved ones suddenly begin showing physical or behavioral symptoms.
 Keep in mind, though, that over-the-counter tests are not completely reliable.
 A urine culture performed by a laboratory is often necessary to determine the strain of bacteria that is causing the infection and the appropriate antibiotic that must be prescribed to treat it.
 Doctors may prescribe regular preventative doses of broad-spectrum antibiotics for seniors with recurrent UTIs.